jeremysimms/shdr/README.md

 ## Notes

+### Supported Uniforms

 Right now not all the uniforms that are available on [ShaderToy](https://shadertoy.com) are implemented.
 This might prevent some things from working.
 Music and multi channel won't work at the moment.
 Here are the available uniforms:

 - `uniform vec2 iResolution` the width and height of the display surface
 - `uniform float iTime` the number of seconds that have passed since the program started

+### GLSL Version

+Since I wrote this to run on a Raspberry PI model A from 2011, it's set to run using OpenGL ES 1.0 which only supports GLSL version 100.
+It's pretty trivial to get it to work with later versions if you want, just update the function that appends the `#version` lines to both the vertex and fragment shaders.